mautic/developer-documentation-new/docs/rest_api/contacts.rst

      ]
    ];

-Here is a URL-encoded version of searching contacts by email:
+Here is a URL-encoded version of searching Contacts by email address:
 ``GET https://[example.com]/api/contacts?where%5B0%5D%5Bcol%5D=email&where%5B0%5D%5Bexpr%5D=eq&where%5B0%5D%5Bval%5D=test%40email.com``

 You can find a list of available expressions on :xref:`Doctrine ORM's website<Doctrine ORM Query Builder>`.